 Slow controlled and targeted these plans help to build the core and fitness levels safely, gently and sustainably.

-I want my dog to be fitter and to help avoid injury
+- be fitter and to help them avoid injury

 What would you like to achieve?